levulia/stargo-task/README.md

 2. Copy the provided `data.rdb` file to `/lib/var/redis/data.rdb` (required sudo)

-3. Copy the `music_app.tar` file to the working directory and extract it
+3. Copy the `music_app.tar` file to the working directory

-- tar -xf music_app.tar

 4. Copy following configuration files to the working directory